In 2002 I was asked to write a piece for the Daily Herald on the “state of race relations.” This was the result.

 I was asked to give suggestions for how we could improve racial conditions.
 Here are some general ones.
 First, work in and support programs and policies that target systemic or institutional racism, the invisible racism that resides in the very structures of our institutions and neighborhoods.
 On a more personal level become more diverse yourself in whom you know, what you read and do, even what you eat.
 Third, Americans—especially white Americans—are the most privileged people in history.
 We’re spoiled, in fact, and among other things must begin dealing seriously with our overweening materialism.
 Privilege is the hardest thing for people to hear about, but dealing with it and these other things will make you a more activist part of a great historical change.
 Begin to hope, or keep hoping.
 Racism is still alive and well; we have a long, probably never-ending, way to go.
 That’s why it’s scary out this far on this limb, but the view from here may be improving.

 * Note, June 2017: As I was preparing to re-post this piece in 2013, more than ten years after it was written, a neo-nazi had just gone on a killing rampage in a Wisconsin Sikh temple.
 Trayvon Martin had been murdered a year earlier, and Michael Brown’s murder was still 2 and a half years away, to be followed shortly after by Laquan McDonald, Eric Garner, Freddy Gray, Philandro Castile, the Charleston church shootings, etc. etc. etc. Not to mention increasing wealth disparities disproportionately affecting racial minorities, wildly disproportionate incarceration rates for racial minorities, a persistence gap in educational opportunities, etc. etc. etc. Shortly after this piece was originally published, several people pointed out that while I tried to sound positive, much of the article was spent qualifying my optimism.
 Still, now a decade-and-a-half later, does it sound more and more and more quaint—or not?
 Two days after re-posting the article above, I wrote about Chris Rock, who thought “Racism was almost over.”
 He thought the current s**t storm of racial hatred an encouraging sign.
 Depends a lot on whether you think our present racial turmoil is the renewal or the beginning of the end of White Supremacy.
+In February 2020, speaking at a convocation on race, I said that IF we worked hard we might see a less racist U.S. in 40-100 years.

 ♦ Go to the Teaching Diversity main page.